jairadichoso/todo-app-nuxt/README.md

 ## Features

 This project is a simple Todo App with basic CRUD operations.

 Features include the following:

-Required
 - Create a new Todo item then press enter or click on the plus icon
 - Mark a todo item as done by clicking on the check icon
 - Edit a todo item by double-clicking on text and pressing enter to validate or esc to cancel
 - Delete a todo by clicking on the cross icon
 - Mobile responsive
-- Ability to do everything using keyboard
+- Ability to easily navigate using keyboard

 ## Build Setup